rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_memory_part1_identity_mapping/README.md

 ## Introduction

 Virtual memory is an immensely complex, but important and powerful topic.
-In this tutorial, we start slow and easy by switching on the `MMU`, using static translation tables and mapping everything at once.
+In this tutorial, we start slow and easy by switching on the `MMU`, using static translation tables and `identity-map` everything at once (except for the `UART`, which we remap for educational purposes; This will be gone again in the next tutorial).

 ## MMU and paging theory